likangqi666/dapp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrHealthcareProvidered with [Create React HealthcareProvider](https://github.com/facebook/create-react-HealthcareProvider).

 ## Available Scripts